youuwang/ice-lens-model/README.md

 <img src="N_lens_Sobol_tot.png" alt="Total Sobol' index for number of ice lenses" width="300" height="200">

 Note that the Sobol' index is calculated from Polynomial Chaos Expansion (PCE) as a metamodel of the original model.
-Thus, PCE needs to be validated by the histograms or Y-Y plots of true model responses and PCE predictions, which can also be done in sen_ana.py.
+Thus, PCE needs to be validated by the histograms or Y-Y plots of true model responses and PCE predictions, which can also be done in **sen_ana.py**.

-Furthermore, the effects of boundary conditions (i.e., initial and minimum temperatures at the cooler side) on the ice lensing phenomenon are investigated in the folder periodicity_ana.
-Similarly, all the simulations are run with ice_lens_results.py first and then a color map could be obtained as follows by running N_ana.py, indicating the boundary conditions that trigger periodic ice lensing:
+Furthermore, the effects of boundary conditions (i.e., initial and minimum temperatures at the cooler side) on the ice lensing phenomenon are investigated in the folder **periodicity_ana**.
+Similarly, all the simulations are run with ice_lens_results.py first and then a color map could be obtained as follows by running **N_ana.py**, indicating the boundary conditions that trigger periodic ice lensing:

 <img src="T1_T_min_N_lens.png" alt="Number of ice lenses under different boundary conditions" width="300" height="200">